 If you are interested in these webinars, you can watch the following recordings:

 The Guideline outlines the process and tools for inclusive play.
 It presents a new way of thinking about how playspaces are planned, designed and managed.
 The Guideline asks designers and planners of playspaces three simple questions: Can I get there?
-Can I Play?
+Can I play?
 Can I stay?

-Inside the Guideline is a playspace evaluation checklist to assist in the review of existing playspaces and designs to ensure that more people can get to, play and stay at existing playspaces in our communities.
+Inside the Guideline is a playspace evaluation checklist to assist with the review of existing playspaces and designs to ensure that more people can get to, play and stay at existing playspaces in our communities.

 We’ve worked hard to ensure the Guideline will meet the needs of our playspace planners, designers and creators.
 The document is available for download via the link below.

 The Everyone Can Play website provides resources including toolkits, news articles, case studies and examples to assist in the planning, creation and delivery of inclusive playspaces.
 Design resources are available for download from the website including the Everyone Can Play Guideline, the Consultation Report, design and evaluation toolkits and information about the Everyone Can Play Grant Program.